RealSheeva/stack-value/README.md

-# Example
+# Rare Stack
-An example greeter plugin
+A plugin to visually show the value of stacks, to make bank cleanup, and finding value easier.